lanl-aea/waves/docs/tutorial_08_data_extraction_waves.rst

       :language: Python
       :diff: tutorials_tutorial_07_cartesian_product

-The only new code in this tutorial adds the :meth:`waves.builders.abaqus_extract` builder task.
+The only new code in this tutorial adds the :meth:`waves.scons.abaqus_extract` builder task.
 Note that this task falls within the parameterization loop and will be executed once per parameter set. :ref:`odb_extract_cli` will output two files: ``rectangle_compression_datasets.h5``, which contains h5py paths to the `Xarray`_ datasets, and ``rectangle_compression.h5``, which contains h5py native datasets for anything that :ref:`odb_extract_cli` doesn't